 How to Challenge a Will in Ontario

 Estate disputes are very common in Ontario, with the passing of a family member often leading to spouses and/or children disputing the contents of the deceased person’s will.
-Challenging a will in Ontario requires the guidance of an experienced estate litigation lawyer who can lead you through the process and explain the options available at each step.
+To challenge a will in Ontario, it requires the guidance of an experienced estate litigation lawyer who can lead you through the process and explain the options available at each step.

 Before seeking to challenge a will, however, it is beneficial to first understand some of the basics involved in the process.
 Let’s take a brief look at these concepts below.